lanyiyun/Data-Source-Description/Data Source Description.md

 Rental information regarding Title, Post Date, Price, Number of Bedrooms, Square Foots, Location, URL are obtained and stored in the form of data frame in R for analysis.

-For example, scaped rental information will be aquired as follows
+For example, scaped rental information will be aquired as follows,

     ##                                                                               Title             Date Price Bedrooms SqFt